microsoft/vscode-languageserver-node/protocol/src/common/proposed.diagnostics.md

  *
  * @since 3.17.0 - proposed state
  */
-export interface DiagnosticOptions extends WorkDoneProgressOptions {
+export type DiagnosticOptions = WorkDoneProgressOptions & {
 	/**
 	 * An optional identifier under which the diagnostics are
 	 * managed by the client.